 Park-and-Ride A parking area for automobile drivers and bicycle riders who then board transit vehicles, shuttles or carpools from these locations to reach their destinations.
 Park & Ride lots are designated by King County Metro and may be either expressly constructed for this purpose or loaned from other organizations or businesses, most commonly churches, that have excess parking capacity available.
 Passenger Miles A measure of service utilization that represents the cumulative sum of the distances traveled on-board a transit vehicle by each passenger using a given service.
 Peak Service Service provided during the periods of the morning (6:00-9:00) and afternoon/evening (3:00-6:00) when demand for transportation is heaviest.
-Platform Hours (or Miles) , , Productivity A measure of service efficiency comparing passengers carried to service operated.
+Platform Hours (or Miles) The total scheduled time (or distance) that a transit vehicle spends between leaving from and returning to base, including both revenue service and deadhead time.
+Platform hours and miles are used as indicators of service efficiency or utilization through such metrics as rides per platform hour and passenger miles per platform mile.
+Productivity A measure of service efficiency comparing passengers carried to service operated.
 King County Metro considers productivity to be determined by two measures: rides per platform hour and passenger miles per platform mile.
 More generally, it is a ratio of transit service output (e.g. annual rides) to units of service input (e.g. annual platform hours).
 Revenue Hour The number of hours during which a transit vehicle is in operation and providing revenue service, including layover and recovery time but excluding deadhead time.
 Revenue Mile The number of miles operated by a transit vehicle providing revenue service, including that traveled during layover and recovery time but excluding deadhead miles.
 Rides per Platform Hour A measure of the total number of people who board a transit vehicle relative to the total number of hours that vehicle operates, including both revenue and deadhead hours.
 This is one of two measures considered by Metro to evaluate individual route productivity.
 Routes with many riders boarding the bus during each trip tend to perform well on this measure.
 Service Span The time period over which a route provides revenue service on a given day of the week.
 This is sometimes referred to in this document as Hours of Service.
-Transfer (aka Connection) (1) The process of a passenger changing from one transit vehicle to another, often without need for additional payment.
-(2) The slip of paper issued by a King County Metro vehicle operators to a passenger for the purpose of allowing the passenger to change from one transit vehicle to another without need for additional payment.
-Sound Transit no longer issues paper transfers, but both agencies allow passengers to use an ORCA card to transfer.
-Transit Center A transit station that functions as the convergence point for multiple routes, lines, or modes of transportation.
+Transfer (aka Connection) Transit Center A transit station that functions as the convergence point for multiple routes, lines, or modes of transportation.
 Such facilities are designed to facilitate the flow of transit vehicles and the boarding, alighting, and transferring of passengers between those vehicles and the services they provide.
 Trip A one-way movement of an individual or vehicle between two points.
 The most common type, called an "unlinked passenger trip," further specifies that each time an individual transfers between vehicles or reaches an intermediary destination (e.g. stopping at a day care center en route to work), an additional unlinked trip has been made.